-Kay Decaro of Charlotte, North Carolina, has been a widow for 24 years.
-So when a big bouquet of flowers showed up on her porch last Valentine's Day, she was taken aback.
+Kay Decaro of Charlotte, North Carolina, has been a widow for 25 years.
+So when a big bouquet of flowers showed up on her porch on Valentine's Day, she was taken aback.

 The surprise delivery was from Decaro's daughter, by way of Ashley Manning, a mom of four working to honor widows in her community.

-"We (widows) are kind of like a forgotten element sometimes," Decaro, 70, told TODAY Parents.
+"We (widows) are kind of like a forgotten element sometimes," Decaro, 71, tells TODAY.com.
 "It was just such a beautiful thought and it made me feel so special that somebody would take the time to make something so beautiful with flowers and pass it on to widows."

-Manning, 39, told TODAY she has loved plants and flowers since she was a little girl.
-A former pharmaceutical rep, she became a stay-at-home mom after her first child, now 10, was born.
+Manning, 40, tells TODAY.com she has loved plants and flowers since she was a little girl.
+A former pharmaceutical rep, she became a stay-at-home mom after her first child, now 11, was born.

-"I would just make flower arrangements for my friends for their birthdays and put things together," Manning said.
+"I would just make flower arrangements for my friends for their birthdays and put things together," Manning says.

 In November 2020, her hobby grew into a business — Pretty Things by A.E.
 Manning — after doing local pop-up shopping events in the Charlotte area.